PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Construction of PACE

 \subsection{Annotation of Pose Ground-Truths}

-Previous methodologies have utilized Aruco markers to automate pose estimation through Perspective-n-Points; however, this approach has two drawbacks:
+Previous works have used ArUco markers to automate pose estimation through Perspective-n-Points, and we do this also.
+Specifically, we used ArUco markers to automate the annotation of \textit{still object} poses (i.e. not moving), following LINEMOD~\cite{brachmann2014learning} and NOCS~\cite{wang2019normalized}.
+We note that this step has two limitations:

-\begin{enumerate} \item Markers in the scene detract from realism and compromise dataset integrity: training on marker-augmented imagery may result in overfitting to these artificial patterns. \item Marker-based annotations are inapplicable to dynamic objects, thus restricting the method's utility to static scenarios. \end{enumerate}
+\begin{enumerate} \item Markers in the scene detract from realism and compromise dataset integrity: training on marker-augmented imagery may result in overfitting to these artificial patterns. \item Marker-based annotations are inapplicable to moving objects (since the markers are typically placed on the background), thus limiting the setup to annotating still objects. \end{enumerate}

+We compensate for both of these issues: we remove marker appearances from the dataset (after using them for annotation), and we introduce additional tools to annotate the moving objects.
+We describe these compensation steps next.

-\paragraph{Annotation of Static Object Poses} To address the first issue, we employ markers to automate the annotation of static object poses, and then \textit{remove} the marker appearances from the dataset.
-We achieve this with a marker inpainting strategy, detailed as follows.
-Initially at step 1, we place a marker (Marker 1) somewhere within the camera's field of view.
+\paragraph{Marker removal} We {removed} the marker appearances from the dataset, using a marker inpainting strategy, detailed as follows.
+In step 1, we place a marker (Marker 1) somewhere within the camera's field of view.
 We then record a short video with this marker in view.
 In step 2, we place a second marker (Marker 2) at a chosen distance from the first, and record another video.
-After step 2, we remove Marker 1, and begin the actual object capture process (with only Marker 2 present).
+In step 3, we remove Marker 1, and begin the \textit{actual} object capture process (with only Marker 2 present).
 After this process, we end up with: (1) frames with Marker 1 only, which clearly depict the surface where Marker 2 will later appear; (2) frames capturing both markers, providing helpful calibration cues; (3) frames with Marker 2 only, which represent our main capture.
-We use the frames from the first two steps to seamlessly inpaint~\cite{perez2023poisson} Marker 2's area in the main capture, as depicted in Figure~\ref{fig:inpaint}.
 We leverage Marker 2 for automated pose tracking, and manually correct the tracking every 40 frames in case of drift.
+We use the frames from the first two steps to seamlessly inpaint~\cite{perez2023poisson} Marker 2's area for the final dataset, as depicted in Figure~\ref{fig:inpaint}.